Class Database

 Object type and field identity is based on names.
 So when comparing across schemas, two object types or fields are assumed to be "the same" if they have the same name.

-Indexes may be added and removed across different schemas without losing information, however, indexes only contain objects whose schema defines the index.
-In other words, it's not possible to find an object using an index that was added after the object was created, at least not until the object is migrated to a newer schema.
-Similarly for other schema-defined behavior, for example, the DeleteAction taken when a referenced object is deleted depends on the DeleteAction configured in the schema of the object containing the reference.
+Indexes may be added and removed across different schemas without losing information, however, indexes will only contain those objects whose schema includes the index.
+In other words, it's not possible to find an object using an index that was added after the object was created until the object is migrated to a newer schema.
+The same principle applies to other schema-defined behavior, for example, the DeleteAction taken when a referenced object is deleted depends on the DeleteAction configured in the schema of the object containing the reference.

 See Also: